 What You are Up Against

-The O-Level Chinese exam has four components: Paper 1 (email and composition, 70 marks), Paper 2 (comprehension and language use, 90 marks), Oral (reading passage and video conversation), and Listening Comprehension.
+The O-Level Chinese exam (Syllabus 1160) has three papers: Paper 1 (writing, 60 marks), Paper 2 (comprehension, 70 marks), and Paper 3 (oral and listening, 70 marks).
 Each requires different preparation strategies, so revision should address all components rather than focusing on just one area.

 According to SEAB, the O-Level Chinese examination consists of: